-Boarding Schools in Milpitas, CA
+Boarding Schools for Boys from Milpitas, CA

 WinGate Wilderness Therapy is a top wilderness program helping troubled teens from Milpitas, CA, struggling with substance abuse and addiction.
 Without the interruptions and distractions of a traditional setting or Boarding School, therapeutic treatment in the wilderness has both a greater impact and chance for lasting change.

 Although WinGate Wilderness Therapy may be located outside of the area of Milpitas, CA, WinGate accepts troubled teens from all areas of the country.
 For the best results, WinGate recommends that parents consider sending their teens away from problematic peers who may be a bad influence.

 WinGate offers a nurturing, yet challenging environment that provides troubled teens with the ability to grow, gain a positive perspective, and achieve a higher level of maturity, while also addressing their exact behavioral problems and issues.
 WinGate utilizes a Strengths-Based/Natural Consequence Model (The Wingate Model) that constructively empowers teens while helping them look past their previous bad behaviors to become the person they are truly meant to be.
 We believe that when positive actions are rewarded by positive natural consequences, it internally motivates teens to act in constructive ways.